 - Progress Reports: These are your report cards that are submitted twice a year; once per semester per student.

 - Work Samples: Samples are submitted quarterly per student, one sample per subject on the ILP.

 - Testing: Schools in Alaska (including home school support programs like IDEA) are required to offer state standardized tests to their students in grades 3-10 in April.
 Optional assessments are available in Language Arts and Math, for those who would like it.

 - Communicate with Your Contact Teacher: The more you share with your contact teacher, the better they will be able to help you meet your learning goals for your child.
 Contact teachers, besides being your cheerleader and advocate, serve as a valuable resource of experience and knowledge to keep you informed and supported.

 - Have Access to the Internet: You will be given an “ideafamilies” e-mail account.
 Since IDEA uses email to keep our families up to date on important events and opportunities; it is suggested that you check it on a weekly basis.
 Internet service is also necessary to access the IDEA website, calendars, news, and resources.
 You can use your student allotment dollars to pay for your home internet.

 - What is my allotment?

 Your allotment is money allocated to educate your child.
-The amount is determined by grade level: $2,100 for a student in grades K-3, $2,300 for a student in grades 4-8, and $2,500 for a high school student.
+The amount is $2,700 for any student in grades K-12.
 Families whose IDEA-enrolled children include a pre-schooler (4 years old by September 1) will also receive a $275 stipend from IDEA for that child.